The use of Advanced Materials in various industries is emerging rapidly.

 Advanced materials include ceramics, composites, concrete, glass and polymers (plastics).
 Additionally, One Eighty’s Advanced Materials services also entail testing and research of various types of oils and lubricants, water and chemical analyses.
 One Eighty’s versatile abilities to assist and provide solutions in sectors such as food and beverage, marine, biomedical as well as coating and paint industries have helped many clients to understand, develop and optimize their current processes as well mitigating risks associated with the implementation of new projects and designs.

-What is considered Advanced Materials?
+What is considered to be an Advanced Material?

 The broadest definition is to refer to all materials that represent advances over the traditional materials that have been used for hundreds or even thousands of years.
 From this perspective, advanced materials refer to all new materials and modifications to existing materials to obtain superior performance in one or more characteristics that are critical for the application under consideration.